rhariyani/staircase/docs/index.md

 * Whether your code prints anything out is up to you.
 What it _must_ do is return a `String[]`&mdash;i.e. an array of strings.

-* Instead of building each step from scratch, consider starting either with either the first (top) or last (bottom) step, and progressively transforming that step to the one below (or above) it, and then repeating that process for all of the steps in the staircase.
-Is there a starting string, and sequence of substring and concatenation operations that can be applied over and over, to build the staircase?
+* Consider building the `String[]` in 2 passes: one to generate the asterisk characters for each step, and another to pad each step with the appropriate number of spaces.

+* After the initial 2 values, the Fibonacci sequence follows the recurrence relation $F_n = F_{n - 1} + F_{n - 2}$.
+That is, each value is the sum of the previous 2 values.
+One non-obvious way of using that recurrence, in this case, is to obtain a string of asterisk characters from the concatenation of the previous 2 strings of asterisks.

 * The method to be completed includes a `TODO` comment to that effect.